FAST FASHION MURDERING THE FASHION INDUSTRY?

 How is Fast Fashion Murdering the Fashion Industry?

 Fast fashion brands often copy designs from high-end brands, independent designers, and runways, quickly bringing affordable versions of those trending styles to consumerism.
-By doing this, the original creators suffer and lose the incentive to innovate in the industry.
-For example, the copying behavior and design practices in fast fashion have raised significant ethical and creative concerns within the industry.
+By doing this, the original creators suffer and lose the incentive to innovate.
+For example, the industry’s copying behaviour and design practices in fast fashion have raised significant ethical and creative concerns.
 This practice not only diminishes the originality of the fashion industry but also poses challenges to Intellectual Property Rights.

-Designers invest time, effort, and creativity into their work, but fast fashion’s relentless pursuit of the latest trends often results in blatant copying without proper acknowledgment or compensation.
-This behavior not only undermines the integrity of the creative process but also hinders innovation.
+Designers invest time, effort, and creativity into their work, but fast fashion’s relentless pursuit of the latest trends often results in blatant copying without proper acknowledgement or compensation.
+This behaviour not only undermines the integrity of the creative process but also hinders innovation.
 Furthermore, the prevalence of design copying contributes to a culture of mass production and homogeneity, stifling diversity and uniqueness in the fashion landscape.

 Change in Fashion Trends